DLR-SC/F2x/doc/HowTo.md

       -h, --help           show this help message and exit --fortran, -F        Use FORTRAN as traget language.
       --python, -P         Use Python as target language.
-      --dotnet, -N         Use Microsoft .Net (C#) as target language.
       --lang LANG          Select other language as target.

     Mode: